 The temper of a Doberman is often described as confident, alert, and protective.
 They are known for their loyalty and strong bond with their families.
 They are also intelligent and quick learners, which can make them obedient and responsive to training.

 Dobermans are not inherently aggressive dogs.
-However, like any breed, their behavior can be influenced by factors such as genetics, upbringing, socialization, and training.
-Properly socialized and trained Dobermans are typically confident and protective without being excessively aggressive.
+However, like any breed, their behaviour can be influenced by factors such as genetics, upbringing, socialisation, and training.
+Properly socialised and trained Dobermans are typically confident and protective without being excessively aggressive.

 It's not accurate to say that Dobermans don't like to cuddle.
 Each Doberman has its unique personality, and some may enjoy cuddling and physical affection, while others may be more reserved.
 The perception that Dobermans are less inclined to cuddle may be due to their alert and protective nature, which can make them more focused on their surroundings.
 However, many Dobermans form strong bonds with their owners and do enjoy physical closeness and affection.